Eschatologue/CM_wiki/docs/class/fighter/index.md

 ### Level 1: Fighting Style

-You have honed your martial prowess and gain a [Fighting Style] feat of your choice (those feats have this feature as a prerequisite).
+You have honed your martial prowess and gain a Fighting Style feat of your choice (those feats have this feature as a prerequisite).

-Whenever you gain a Fighter level, you can replace the feat you chose with a different [Fighting Style] feat.
+Whenever you gain a Fighter level, you can replace the feat you chose with a different Fighting Style feat.

-[Fighting Style]: ../../character-creation/feat/feat-fighting-style.md

 ### Level 1: Second Wind